 4. Kew Gardens

-One of the most famous botanical gardens in the world, located in the southwest London, offers unique attractions such as a treetop walkaway perched 18 metres above the ground or the Victorian Palm House, one of the first buildings made of glass and iron.
+One of the most famous botanical gardens in Europe is located in the southwest London.
+It offers unique attractions such as a treetop walkaway perched 18 metres above the ground or the Victorian Palm House, one of the first buildings made of glass and iron.
 Overall, Kew Gardens boast over 30000 plant types, ranging from flowers to exotic trees, as well as some beautiful examples of modern architecture such as the curve-shaped Sackler Crossing.

 5. The University of Warsaw Library Garden